jerrythomas/rokkit/sites/learn/src/stories/02-data-driven/01-switch/01-intro/README.md

 title: Introduction
 ---

-The Switch component provides a flexible and customizable way to create Switch switches with multiple items.
-With different props and customization options, you can create a wide variety of Switch switches to suit your application's needs.
+The Switch component provides a flexible and customizable way to create switches with multiple items.
+With different props and customization options, you can create a wide variety of switches to suit your application's needs.

 It is laid out horizontally, so it works better with a smaller number of items.